baredmark583/taxaAI/README.md

     | `ADMIN_PASSWORD`| **Optional.** A password for the legacy browser-based admin login.              | `supersecret_poker_password`                   |

 4.  **Deploy:**
     *   Click "Create Web Service".
 Note the URL it gets (e.g., `https://poker-backend.onrender.com`).
+Render will also assign it a port (usually `10000`), which you'll need for the admin panel's internal URL.

 ---